flowtsohg/mdx-m3-viewer/README.md

 When you want to load something, the viewer will select the appropriate handler, if there is one, and use it to construct the object.

 Let's add the MDX handler.
 This handler handles MDX files, unsurprisingly.
-It also adds the SLK, BLP, and TGA handlers automatically, since it requires them.
+It also adds the BLP and TGA handlers automatically, since it requires them.

 ```javascript
 viewer.addHandler(Mdx);